EFeru/FixedPointViewer/README.md

 ![Preview of the tool](https://raw.githubusercontent.com/EmanuelFeru/FixedPointViewer/master/figures/example1.png)

 The creation of this tool was triggered by my developments on Field Oriented Control (FOC) for stock hoverboards BLDC motors.
 The heart of the [hoverboard electronic circuit](https://raw.githubusercontent.com/EmanuelFeru/hoverboard-firmware-hack/master/pinout.png) is an [STM32F103RCT6](https://www.st.com/resource/en/datasheet/stm32f103vc.pdf) micro-controller with quite some capabilities however, it **lacks** the presence of a Floating Point Unit (FPU).
 The lack of this FPU made impossible the development of an FOC controller with floating point data types.
-Thus, full controller was converted to fixed point for more efficient calculations (check my other repo for details).
+Thus, full controller was developed in fixed point for more efficient calculations (check my other repo for details).

 ## What is fixed-point?